oils-for-unix/oils/doc/json.md

 ## Other Data Structures Can Be Printed as JSON

-Oil arrays and shell arrays both serialize to a list of strings:
+YSH arrays and shell arrays both serialize to a list of strings:

     $ declare sharray=( foo.txt *.py )
     $ json write (sharray)